Joseph-François Duché de Vancy

-Joseph-François Duché de Vancy (29 October 1668, Paris - 14 December 1704) was a French playwright.
+Joseph-François Duché de Vancy (29 October 1668 in Paris – 14 December 1704) was a French playwright.

 Life

 He was the son of a gentleman in the household of Louis XIV and was himself a valet de chambre du roi.
 He followed Anne-Jules, 2nd duc de Noailles to Spain as his secretary.
-His talents gained him a pension from Madame de Maintenon, and a commission from her for Vancy and Jean Racine to compose sacred poems, edifying stories and religious tragedies for the maison de Saint-Cyr (Absalon, Jonalhas, Débora).
+His talents gained him a pension from Madame de Maintenon, and a commission from her for Vancy and Jean Racine to compose sacred poems, edifying stories and religious tragedies for the maison de Saint-Cyr (Absalon, Jonathas, Débora).
 Vancy also wrote opera librettos modelled on Racine, the best known of which were Céphale et Procris and Iphigénie en Tauride (the latter with additions by Antoine Danchet).
 He was a member of the Académie des inscriptions.